r1chardj0n3s/pycode-minecraft/README.rst

     hand.put('wool', color='red')
     hand.alter(color='yellow')          # any of the keywords above are acceptable

-Roof styles include "hip", "gable" and "box-gable" (filled gable).
+Roof styles include "hip", "gable", "box-gable" (flat ended gable), "shed" (sloped one direction) and "box-shed".
 To get a box gable with overhang you could::

     hand.roof(7, 5, 'oak', style='box-gable')
     hand.sidle(1)
     hand.roof(9, 5, 'dark_oak', style='gable')

+By default roofs are filled to prevent spawning, but you can turn it
+off:

+    hand.roof(7, 5, 'oak', fill=False)

 Examples